go-gitea/gitea/docs/content/doc/installation/from-source.en-us.md

 TAGS="bindata" make build
 ```

-WARNING: `generate` was dropped, `generate` may lost all the static files.
+WARNING: `generate` method is deprecated and using it may cause build to miss some static files.

 In the default release build of our continuous integration system, the build
 tags are: `TAGS="bindata sqlite sqlite_unlock_notify"`.
 The simplest